seapear/AffinityOnLinux/Guides/Wine/Guide-Uninstall.md

-# Complete Wine Uninstallation Guide
+# Complete Wine Uninstallation/Purge Guide

 ## Overview
 This guide provides a comprehensive method for removing Wine and all associated components from your Linux system.